 - 1% fruit

 Rotating proteins is the most important part of feeding raw diets, as each animal protein has a different make-up of amino acids, minerals, and fatty acids.
-When creating a meal plan, we recommend feeding a different protein each week or two.
+We recommend feeding a different protein each week or two when creating a meal plan.

-In fact, one of the best ways to prepare raw is in large batches.
+In fact, one of the best ways to prepare homemade raw diets for dogs is in large batches.
 You can prepare batches of raw diets that will last the whole week, which will allow you to measure each ingredient in larger, more manageable portions.

-1% fruits each day for a small dog could be as few as 2 blueberries in each meal, but balanced over the week, you can add in 2-3 ounces of blueberries, or split that amount between 2-3 different fruits to provide more variety.
+1% fruits each day for a small dog could be as few as 1 blueberries in each meal, but balanced over the week, you can add in 2-3 ounces of blueberries or split that amount between 2-3 different fruits to provide more variety.

-It also allows you to feed certain parts of the diet separately from the meals.
+It also allows you to feed certain parts of the balanced diet separately from every meal.
 Bone, for example, can be fed as a treat instead of grinding it or feeding bone at each sitting.
 Make sure that you are feeding edible raw bones if you choose to feed them whole.

 The Whole Prey Model

-The second iteration of the raw diet is called the Whole Prey Model.
-The idea is to mimic the ratios that your pet would eat if it were hunting its own food.
-It’s an off-shoot of the original BARF diet, with some minor adjustments.
+The second iteration of the balanced best raw food for dogs is called the Whole Prey Model.
+The idea is to mimic the ratios your pet would eat if it were hunting its wild food.
+It’s an offshoot of the original BARF diet with some minor adjustments.

 The ratio for this is pretty simple: